angx-system/angeliax/SCHEMA.md

 Retirement does not delete anything.
 The base's Collection Log and Partner Log history remain permanently visible to anyone holding the base's address or a replicated copy, per Constraints 6 and 8.
 What stops is propagation going forward: no new curation, no active partnerships, nothing further reachable through this base as a live link in the partner chain.

-`Successor Base ID` is a pointer only, set at the retiring steward's discretion — never automatic, never inherited.
-It carries no protocol effect.
-It does not transfer the retiring base's Collection Log, does not restore its former partners' handshakes, and does not confer verified status on the successor.
+Successor Base ID is a pointer only, set at the retiring steward's discretion.
+It has no protocol effect — the successor inherits no Collection Log, no partnerships, and no verified status.
 Each former partner independently decides whether to form a new Partner Log handshake with the successor, the same way any two bases decide to partner — direct meeting or independent assessment of collection record, per Constraint 10.
-The successor base is a distinct base with its own keypair, built from zero, whether or not a predecessor pointed to it.

 Verified status is computed live from current curation, not stored.
 A base's own verified status depends on whether it currently holds at least one active Partner Log entry — retirement removes this, so a retired base is no longer verified.
 A node's verified status depends on whether it is currently curated by a base that is currently verified — if a node's only curating base retires, the node loses verified status the moment that base's partnerships go inactive, regardless of whether a successor is later named.
-Regaining verified status, for either a base or a node, requires a new active partnership or new curation by a currently-verified base — never inherited from a predecessor.
-Past witness signals on the node remain permanently valid regardless, per Constraint 8.
+Regaining verified status, for either a base or a node, requires a new active partnership or new curation by a currently-verified base.

 ---